Skip to main content

 How Bolt handles context

-All Claude 4.5 models support large context windows.
+All Claude models support large context windows.
 However, to keep performance smooth, Bolt limits the active history to recent messages.
-This helps reduce token usage and keeps builds responsive.
+This helps reduce token usage and keeps building responsive.
 If a detail from earlier becomes important again, briefly restate it to bring it back into context.
 For any ongoing context or instructions that are important, be sure to add them to either your Project Knowledge, Account Knowledge, or, if applicable, Teams Knowledge.